Policy on ownership of Dutch ships

 In 2012, the RCE was given the responsibility and funding for action on Dutch-owned shipwrecks.
 In response, it drew up an implementation programme, with the aim of organising projects to gather new knowledge of our maritime heritage overseas.
 We also want to raise as much awareness as possible of the importance of this heritage, and share what we know about it.
 We focus mainly on persuading heritage organisations in other countries to help protect and manage Dutch wrecks in their waters.
 Several projects have been launched since 2012, in Cuba, Brazil, Suriname, Australia and other countries.

-Shared Cultural Heritage Programme
+International Heritage Cooperation Programme

 Guidelines on shipwrecks

-Shipwrecks are a unique part of the shared cultural heritage.
+Shipwrecks are a unique part of shared cultural heritage.
 Guidelines on shipwrecks have been set out in the ‘Interdepartmental policy framework on historic Dutch shipwrecks and shipwreck sites in foreign waters’ (1999).

 Shared Cultural Heritage Policy Framework